lunelson/sass-list-maps/README.md

 ### Introduction

 Maps (known in programming as hashes, dictionaries, or objects<sup>1</sup>) allow dynamic creating, setting, merging and retrieving of data.
 They are native to ruby-sass as of version 3.3.x, but for earlier ruby-sass versions, and for the libsass C-based compiler (until the point at which maps are integrated there natively), this is an alternative solution which feature-matches ruby-sass' 3.3.x map functionality using the `list` data-type.

-Additional functions are also provided to allow nested (chained) getting and merging/setting, and inspection for debugging.
+Some additional functions are also provided to allow nested (chained) getting and merging/setting, and inspection for debugging.

 *<sup>1</sup>objects (as in javascript) are not exactly the same thing as maps and hashes, but for these purposes close enough.*

 #### Syntax

 Compared to ruby-sass' native maps, 'list-maps' are lists like any other list in Sass, but they are *lists of pairs*, formatted in such a way as to be interpreted like a map.
-To this purpose, the first item in each pair is interpreted as the 'key' (usually a string), while the second is interpreted as the correspondent 'value'.
+To this purpose, the first item in each pair is interpreted as the 'key', while the second is interpreted as the correspondent 'value'.
 This 'value' can be any Sass-script data-type, including a list—which means list-maps can contain other list-maps, allowing them to form nested data structures.

-The formatting used here keeps as close as possible to the syntax of native maps, with the difference that there no colons (`:`) used, and the placement of commas is more critical (e.g. a comma after the last item is not allowed):
+The formatting used here keeps as close as possible to the syntax of native maps, with the difference that there no colons (`:`) used.

+*NB: in ruby-sass 3.2.x or lower, the placement of commas is also very critical (no comma after the last item); but in libsass as of 2.0 you can put commas after each item if you wish.*

 ```scss
 /* a single-line list-map -- compatible with any